apognu/wgctl/README.md

 ### Change tunnel configuration on the fly

-Those changes are not persisted, and there is no option to export the active configuration (for now).
+Those changes are not persisted, if you want to export the current configuration of a tunnel, use ```export``` below.
 Please note that you can provide a subset of the options shown below.

 ```
 # Change properties on the interface itself